Amandawlee/iss-tracker-app/README.md

 }
 ```

-Reminder: Any output regarding epochs will be different depending in the Epoch time used, especially the <code>/now</code> query which outputs the most current Epoch.
+Reminder: Any output regarding epochs will be different depending on the epoch time used, especially the <code>/now</code> query which outputs the most current epoch's information.